agsh/onvif/README.md

 ```

 ## Other examples
-* example2.js takes an IP address range, scans the range for ONVIF devices (brute force scan) and displays information about each device found including make and model and default RTSP address
+* example2.js takes an IP address range, scans the range for ONVIF devices (brute force scan) and dsplays information about each device found including make and model.
+For Profile S Cameras and Encoders it displays the default RTSP address
+For Profile G Recorders it displays the RTSP address of the first recording

-* example3.js reads the command line cursor keys and sends PTZ commands to the camera
+* example3.js reads the command line cursor keys and sends PTZ commands to the Camera

 ## Troubleshooting